axsk/ISOKANN.jl/README.md

 [![Dev](https://img.shields.io/badge/docs-dev-blue.svg)](https://axsk.github.io/ISOKANN.jl/dev)

 The ISOKANN.jl package implements the ISOKANN algorithm for the identification of macro-states of molecular systems.
 Its main features comprise of:
-- A flexible implementation of the ISOKANN core (`Iso2`) (supporting 1D and N-D ISOKANN, customizable neural networks on a broad set of `SimulationData`)
+- A flexible implementation of the ISOKANN core (`Iso`) (supporting 1D and N-D ISOKANN, customizable neural networks on a broad set of `SimulationData`)
 - A battery-included interfaces to OpenMM for automated adaptive sampling of molecular dynamics
 - Different adaptive sampling strategies (extapolation, kde and stratified sampling)
 - A posteriori analysis tools (plots, reaction path extraction and reaction rate estimation)